hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 7.1.
 Node.js Client API Overview

-Most of the functions in the API return `Promise`.
+Most of the functions in the API return Promises.
 Therefore, you need to be familiar with the concept of promises to use the Node.js client.
-If not, you can learn about them using various online resources, e.g., the [Promise JS](https://www.promisejs.org/) website.
+If not, you can learn about them using various online resources.

-Promises provide a better way of working with callbacks.
-You can chain asynchronous functions by the `then()` function of promise.
-Also, you can use `async/await`, if you use Node.js 8 and higher versions.
+Also, you can use `async/await`.

 If you are ready to go, let's start to use Hazelcast Node.js client.